open-telemetry/opentelemetry-specification/specification/error-handling.md

 ### Examples

 These are examples of how end users might register custom error handlers.
 Examples are for illustration purposes only.
-Language library authors are free to deviate from these provided that their design matches the requirements outlined above.
+OpenTelemetry client authors are free to deviate from these provided that their design matches the requirements outlined above.

 #### Go